elabftw/elabdoc/doc/faq.rst

 Is this system stable?
 Can I trust my data with it?
 ---------------------------------------------------

-New features are added very often and they don't break what exists already.
+Yes.
+It is used in numerous research centers all over the world since a few years now and if an issue is found it is quickly reported and fixed.

 However, having an automated :ref:`backup <backup>` strategy is mandatory in order to be sure **nothing will be lost**.

 Being able to do backups is yet another advantage over paper (you can't backup paper !).

 Who else is using it?
 ---------------------

-Here are some places running eLabFTW:
+Here are some places running eLabFTW (non-exhaustive list):

 * Cardiff University
 * Hannover Medical School